Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 How Does Attention Residue Make Every Email Check Expensive?

 In 2009, psychologist Sophie Leroy at the University of Washington published a study that changed how researchers think about task switching [1].
-She discovered that when people move from one task to another, part of their attention stays stuck on the previous task.
+She found that when people move from one task to another, part of their attention stays stuck on the previous task.
 She named this phenomenon “attention residue.”

 Attention residue is the phenomenon where cognitive processing from a previous task continues to occupy working memory after switching to a new task, reducing performance on the current task even when the switch was voluntary [1].